-ICE: Hunger strike abates at immigration detention center
+ICE: Hunger strike winding down at Tacoma immigration detention center

 The strike has been led by the NWDC Resistance, which is composed of detainees and seeks to end all immigration-related detentions.

-Kice, the ICE spokeswoman, said in an email her agency would “ like to think our ongoing dialogue with the detainees contributed” to the drop in participants, while adding, “I wouldn’t want to speak for them.”
+Kice, the ICE spokeswoman, said in an email her agency would “like to think our ongoing dialogue with the detainees contributed” to the drop in participants, while adding, “I wouldn’t want to speak for them.”

 Villalpando said she heard detainees were offered more menu options but attributed the drop, among various things, to threats to transfer inmates to other facilities and take away the commissary.